qubeio/hypr-gnome/README.md

    # Check your GNOME Shell version first (requires 45+)
    gnome-shell --version

-   # Install the extension
+   # For development/testing (requires sudo for schema)
-   make install
+   task install

+   # For gallery users (no sudo required)
+   task install-user
    ```

 3. **Enable the Extension**